openebs/velero-plugin/README.md

 ```
 Once the restore is completed you should see the restore marked as `Completed`.

-*Note: After restore for cloud-backup is completed, you need to set target-ip for the volume in pool pod.
+*Note: After restore for remote/cloud-backup is completed, you need to set target-ip for the volume in pool pod.
 If restore is from local snapshot then you don't need to update target-ip*
 *Steps to get target-ip*
 1. kubectl get svc -n openebs <PV_NAME> -ojsonpath='{.spec.clusterIP}'
 *Steps to update `target-ip` in pool pod is as follow:*